 His expression remained expressionless when he met her gaze.
 “Forty eight minutes.”

-The edge of her lips quirked upwards.
+The edge of the left side of her lips quirked upwards giving her a lopsided grin.
 “Deal.”
 She returned the purse of coins to a pocket sewn on the inside edge of her cloak and checked the time on the circular clock tower halfway across town.
 Despite its distance, the face of the clock was large enough to be seen from any point throughout Welairn.
 Softly, the hands ticked away, driven by a gentle magic provided by the first King’s head advisor when the city had initially been established.
 A fluorescent light glowed through the large face illuminating how close it was to midnight.
-“If it’s past forty eight minutes from now, I win.”
+“If it’s past forty eight minutes from now, I win,” she couldn’t help but add in a soft sing-song voice.

 Harut shrugged, but didn’t say anything, turning his attention towards the house.

 Her nose wrinkled.
 “You’re no fun.”
-When he didn’t respond, she sighed through her nose.
+When he didn’t respond, she made a disgruntled noise.
+She slumped forward, resting her chin on her knee again.
 “If Barclay were here, he would banter with me.”

-“If Barclay were here, he’d be drunk in that alley below us, chasing after that cat that ran around the corner about ten minutes ago.”
+After a moment, Harut said, “If Barclay were here, he’d be drunk in that alley below us, chasing after the cat that ran around the corner about ten minutes ago.”

-She made a small humming noise contemplating the situation.
+She made a small grunting noise contemplating the visual Harut painted.
 “It would be entertaining.”

-“And a liability,” Harut said, turning his head enough to give her a pointed stare.
-“Can we return to discussing the latest development?”
+“And a liability,” Harut countered, turning his head enough to give her a pointed stare.
+“Can we return to discussing the latest development?
+I grow weary of this playful banter.”

-Leaning forward enough to look around her, Harut eyed the street below, giving the estimation some thought.
+Leaning forward enough to look around her, Harut eyed the street carefully, giving the estimation some thought.
 “About fifty feet.”

 “How much energy would you say it would take to push out a sound barrier that far?
 And include demons within the realm of what you would want to keep out?”